-‘Summer Penis’ Is Real, So You Can Look Forward to a More Prodigious Pecker This Season
+‘Summer Penis’ Is Real, So You Can Look Forward to a More Prodigious Pecker This Upcoming Season

 We’ve all heard about “shrinkage,” but there’s a theory that a man’s penis grows larger in warmer weather, too.
 As the temperature rises, some guys swear they get “summer penis,” adding inches in length and girth down below.

 Is that why some guys like to show off in the steam room?